TofPlay/Tof-Templates/README.md

 ## Installation with Alcatraz

 ![](https://raw.githubusercontent.com/TofPlay/Tof-Templates/master/Images/Xcode-Alcatraz.png)

+by Alcatraz:
-"Alcatraz is an open-source package manager for Xcode 5+.
+*Alcatraz is an open-source package manager for Xcode 5+.
 It lets you discover and install plugins, templates and color schemes without the need for manually cloning or copying files.
-It installs itself as a part of Xcode and it feels like home."
+It installs itself as a part of Xcode and it feels like home.*

 ![](https://raw.githubusercontent.com/TofPlay/Tof-Templates/master/Images/TofTemplate-Alcatraz.gif)